Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Random Regular Graphs are Robustly Self-Ordered

 While Theorem~\ref{existence:thm} only asserts the existence of robustly self-ordered $d$-regular graphs, we next show that almost all $d$-regular graphs are robustly self-ordered.
 This extends work in probabilistic graph theory, which proves a similar result for the weaker notion of self-ordered (a.k.a asymmetric) graphs~\cite{B1,B2}.

-\BT{\em(random $d$-regular graphs are robustly self-ordered):} For any sufficiently large constant $d$, a random $2d$-regular $n$-vertex graph is robustly self-ordered with probability $1-o(1)$. \ET Recall that, with very high probability, these graphs are expanders.
+\BT[Random $d$-regular graphs are robustly self-ordered] For any sufficiently large constant~$d$, a random $2d$-regular $n$-vertex graph is robustly self-ordered with probability $1-o(1)$. \ET Recall that, with very high probability, these graphs are expanders.
 We mention that the proof of Theorem~\ref{existence:thm} actually established that $n$-vertex graphs drawn from a weird distribution (which has min-entropy $\Omega(n)$) are robustly self-ordered with probability $1-o(1)$.
 However, this is established by using the edge-coloring variant, and requires employing the transformation presented in Section~\ref{edge-colored:trans:sec}.
 In contrast, the following proof works directly with the original (uncolored) variant, and is completely self-contained.

 \BPF The proof is quite similar to the proof Claim~\ref{random-colored:clm}, but it faces complications that were avoided in the prior proof by using edge-colors and implicitly directed edges.
-Specifically, for candidate permutations $\pi_1,...,\pi_d:[n]\to[n]$ (to be used in the construction) and all (non-trivial) permutations $\mu:[n]\to[n]$, the proof of Claim~\ref{random-colored:clm} considered events of the form $(\forall j\!\in\![d])\;\pi_j(i)=\mu(\pi_j(\imu(i)))$, whereas here we shall consider events of the form $\{\pi^b_j(i):j\!\in\![d]\,\&\,b\!\in\!\{\pm1\}\} =\{\mu(\pi_j^b(\imu(i))):j\!\in\![d]\,\&\,b\!\in\!\{\pm1\}\}$.
-These multi-set equalities will be reduced to equalities among sequences by considering all possible ordering of these multi-sets.
+Specifically, for candidate permutations $\pi_1,\ldots,\pi_d:[n]\to[n]$ (to be used in the construction) and all (non-trivial) permutations $\mu:[n]\to[n]$, the proof of Claim~\ref{random-colored:clm} considered events of the form $(\forall j\!\in\![d])\;\pi_j(i)=\mu(\pi_j(\imu(i)))$, whereas here we shall consider events of the form $\{\pi^b_j(i):j\!\in\![d]\,\&\,b\!\in\!\{\pm1\}\} =\{\mu(\pi_k^c(\imu(i))):k\!\in\![d]\,\&\,c\!\in\!\{\pm1\}\}$.
+That is, rather than considering a sequence of equations that refers to single $\pi_j$'s, we consider a sequence of equations that refer to the set of all $\pi_j$'s, which were expressed above in terms of equations between multi-sets.
+These multi-set equations will be reduced to equations among sequences by considering all possible ordering of these multi-sets.
 This amounts to taking a union bound over all possible ordering and results in a more complicated analysis (due to the $\pi_j^{-1}$'s) and much more cumbersome notation.

 To facilitate the proof, we use the standard methodology (cf.~\cite[Apdx.~2]{E}) of first proving the result in the {\em random permutation model}, then transporting it to the {\em configuration model}\/ (by using a general result of~\cite{GJKW}), and finally conditioning on the event that the generated graph is simple (which occurs with positive constant probability).
 Indeed, both models generate multi-graphs that are not necessarily simple graphs (i.e., these multi-graphs may have self-loops and parallel edges).
 We also use the fact that the simple graphs that are generated by the configuration model (for degree $d'$) are uniformly distributed among all $d'$-regular graphs.